Skip to content

 int count = 0;

-// Loop count is proportional to the length of the array
+// Number of iterations is proportional to the array length

 for (int num : nums) {